alco-company/mortimer-bellis/WORKLOG.md

 * remove indigo-500 from input fields
 * move flash on mobile view up 10px
 * use BooleanField on team#blocked_from_punching and block punching on employee
+* refine danish localisation for employee and team

 ### 24/6/2024